You can obtain a simple divorce in Michigan, called an “uncontested divorce,” which may save you a lot of time and money.

 An uncontested divorce simply means that both spouses agree on all the key terms of the divorce, including:

 Michigan doesn’t have special legal rules to expedite (rush) uncontested cases.
-However, your divorce will move more quickly if your case follows either of the following paths, it will move through the system more quickly than if you went all the way to trial and waited for a judge to decide.
+However, your divorce will move more quickly if your case follows either of the following paths:

 Before you can file for divorce in Michigan, you must meet the state’s residency requirements.
-You or your spouse must have lived in Michigan for at least 180 days before the divorce papers are filed at the courthouse, and one of the spouses must also have lived in the county where the papers were filed for at least 10 days.
-In limited circumstances, you can waive the 10-day county residence requirement if you’re an American citizen, you have kids, and you have solid information that the other spouse might abduct the children and take them to another country.
+You or your spouse must have lived in Michigan for at least 180 days before you file the divorce papers.
+Additionally, one spouse must have lived in the county where the papers were filed for at least 10 days.
+In limited circumstances, you can waive the 10-day county residence requirement if you’re a U.S. citizen, you have children, and you have good reason and supporting evidence to suspect that your spouse might abduct the children and take them to another country.
 See Mich.
 Rev. Stat. § 552.9 (2020).

-If you elect to handle your case yourself, you’re responsible for filling out your divorce papers and knowing where to file your papers.
-If you file in the wrong place, your case could be tossed out or transferred and you might have to start over.
+If you elect to handle your case yourself, you’re responsible for filling out your divorce papers and knowing where to file.
+If you file your paperwork in the wrong place, your case could be tossed out or transferred and you might have to start over.

 There are three levels of trial courts in Michigan, so it’s easy to get confused.
-The first two are the district courts and probate courts, which don’t handle family law.
-Your case doesn’t belong there.
-Instead, the third level of trial courts, the circuit courts, presides over all divorce cases.
-There are 57 circuit courts in Michigan, so the judicial branch has prepared a map you can use to identify the correct circuit court for your case.
+District courts and probate courts don’t handle family law cases.
+You’ll need to file your case in the circuit courts which preside over all divorce matters.
+There are 57 circuit courts in Michigan, but the Michigan Judicial Branch has a map you can use to locate the correct circuit court for your case.

-At some point, if the case doesn’t end in default, you and your spouse may want to complete and file a written settlement agreement, which resolves all issues related to property, money, children, and alimony.
-If you don’t agree on everything at the beginning of your case, you can prepare this later.
+At some point, if the case doesn’t end in default, you and your spouse will need to complete and file a written settlement agreement, which resolves all issues related to property, money, children, and alimony in your case.

-Once your paperwork is complete, you’ll need to file your divorce papers in the correct courthouse.
-You’ll need the summons and complaint, and any other required documents that were listed in the instructions that came with your forms.
+Once your paperwork is complete, you’ll need to file your divorce papers in the correct courthouse including the summons, complaint, and any other required documents that were listed in the instructions that came with your forms.

-When you file your paperwork, the clerk of court will charge a filing fee, but if you can’t afford to pay, don't worry.
+When you file your paperwork, the clerk of court will charge a filing fee.
+If you can’t afford to pay the filing fee, don't worry.
 You can ask for a fee waiver form, which you’ll fill out and use to provide the court with financial information.
 If you meet the income guidelines, a judge will sign an order eliminating all fees for the duration of the case.

 Following the filing, you need to serve the papers on the "defendant" (the other spouse) by having them delivered.
-You will serve the papers through a process server or sheriff’s deputy, or by sending them to the defendant via certified U.S. Mail.
+You may serve the papers through a process server or sheriff’s deputy or your spouse may agree to accept service of the papers by filing a written waiver.
 Whatever method you choose, it’s critical that you get an affidavit of service signed and filed at the courthouse.
 Pay attention to the rules and be cautious, because there are very strict rules governing what is and what isn’t proper service.

-If the case is still contested and you haven’t been able to settle yet, the defendant will file an answer to the complaint.
-The answer just explains what parts of the complaint the defendant does and doesn’t agree with.
-Just because the defendant files an answer doesn’t mean the case has to be contested and go to trial.
+If your spouse won’t sign the divorce settlement paperwork, he or she may file an answer to your divorce complaint.
+An answer just explains what parts of the complaint the defendant does and doesn’t agree with.
+Just because the defendant files an answer doesn’t mean your case will go to trial.
 You can still settle everything later.
 In fact, you can even give mediation a try if you’re having trouble working out an agreement with your spouse.

 The plaintiff must attend the final hearing.
-The judge will have some brief questions about the settlement, but if the judge thinks the agreement is fair and everything is in order, he or she will sign the final divorce decree.
+The judge will have some brief questions about the settlement, but if the court finds that the agreement is fair and everything is in order, a judge will sign and issue the final divorce decree.